-Once a student reads the chapter, she/he will participate in a weekly discussion board.
-The links to the discussion board will be located in the appropriate "Course Content" folder.
+There will be a few discussions during the summer semester.
+The links to the available discussion board will be located in the appropriate "Course Content" folder.

 The discussion may be over a topic in your reading or an outside article that coincides with the chapter topic.
 Your participation in the discussion board is essential as each week is worth twenty (20) points.